 Top 4 Best Places Buy Lab Grown Diamonds Online

 #1.
-Pick: Buying Lab Grown Diamonds At James Allen
+Buying Lab Grown Diamonds At James Allen

 Why Buy With James Allen?

-The catalog consists of lab created diamonds as small as .32 carats up to 4 carats!
-Each of these lab created diamonds have different diamond grades.
+The catalog consists of lab created diamonds as small as .21 carats up to 6.12 carats.
+Each of these lab created diamonds has different diamond grades, cuts, and even colors.

-Each lab diamond on James Allen is a real diamond, not a diamond simulant like cubic zirconia.
-Each lab diamonds is certified by the IGI (International Gemological Institute) so you know you're getting what you pay for.
+Each lab diamond on James Allen is a real diamond, NOT a diamond simulant like cubic zirconia.
+All of their lab diamonds are certified by the IGI (International Gemological Institute) so you know you're getting what you pay for.

-Diamond prices at James Allen are always cheaper than your popular diamond retailers at brick and mortar locations.
-And lab created diamonds are known to be between 20%-30% cheaper than mined diamonds, even if they have the same crystal structure and finished product.
+Diamond prices at James Allen are ALWAYS cheaper than your popular diamond retailers at brick and mortar locations (think Kay, Zales, etc).
+Plus, lab created diamonds are known to be between 20%-30% cheaper than similar mined diamonds, even if they have the exact same crystal structure and finished product.

-So if you combine James Allen's great pricing + the discount you can get round one carat lab created loose diamond $2000 less than it's mined counterpart from other stores.
+So if you combine James Allen's standard great pricing plus the lower lab diamond prices, you can get a round 1-carat lab created loose diamond for $2,000 less than it's mined counterpart from other stores.

-This company is one of the most well respected online retailers in the diamond industry for both high quality and affordable diamonds with a fantastic lifetime warranty that covers wear and tear and routine maintenance.
+At the end of the day, James Allen is one of the most well respected online retailers in the diamond industry for both high-quality and affordable diamonds with a fantastic lifetime warranty that covers wear and tear and routine maintenance.

 #2.
 Buying Lab Grown Diamonds At Clean Origin